leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 ## Complex Monitoring

+Active Beaver Activity: Do you see beaver or signs of beaver that indicate they are very likely still in the area and actively maintaining dams?

 Around Flow: Flow that goes around the dam whether that's right at the ends of the dam or there is side channel formation.

 Average Flow: Use a USGS gage if possible.
 Average flow is the "normal" flow, not the higher flows of runoff or the lower base flows.